Owner/approver: Group Director HR

 Lerøy Seafood Group (Lerøy) has a goal to be the leading and most profitable global supplier of sustainable high-quality seafood.
 In order to achieve this goal, it is essential to ensure that Lerøy's business results never take priority over compliance with prevailing acts and regulations and the Group’s Code of Conduct.
 Lerøy’s Code of Conduct reflects the Group’s fundamental values and guides the employees as to which principles to follow.

 Whistleblowing is defined as reporting censurable conditions to a person with the authority to do something about it.
-Employees who are willing to whistleblow represent an important resource for Lerøy.
+Employees or externals who are willing to whistleblow represent an important resource for Lerøy.

 The term “censurable conditions” is defined as situations that violate rules of law, the Group's Code of Conduct or ethical standards, for example situations that may represent: